DanStough/katacoda-scenarios/troubleshoot-support-bundle-test/step2.md

   collectors: []
   analyzers: []
 </pre>

-**NOTE**: Sometimes it takes a minute for VS Code to warm up in the `IDE` tab.
-If the file doesn't copy over, try again after a minute.

 We use **Collectors** to defined the information we will gather from the system (both the cluster and the host).
 We **Analyzers** to determine the pass/warn/fail outcomes we expect as application and infrastructure maintainers.